pradeep668/attainia-web-components/README.md

 __options__:
 * `onLogout` - A [`Function`] which fires whenever a Logout action occurs.

+### Decode Jwt

+A higher-order component that parses the `access_token` for those implementations where the token is a base64 encoded Jwt string.
+This component decodes it and merges it into the `auth.user` prop of the Redux store

 ### Parse Token From Storage

 A higher-order component that parses a `token` prop from `localStorage` or `sessionStorage` and pushes it into the Redux store.